turingschool/will-andy-pick-me/README.md

 - The user can favorite as many or as few question/answer pairs as they like
 - When the user refreshes the page, all favorites will be gone
 - No guidance is provided for the layout of this; use your best judgement and work to keep it consistent with the look and feel of what you built in Iteration 1!

+### Possible Answers

+- It is certain.
+- It is decidedly so.
+- Without a doubt.
+- Yes - definitely.
+- You may rely on it.
+- As I see it, yes.
+- Most likely.
+- Outlook good.
+- Yes.
+- Signs point to yes.
+- Reply hazy, try again.
+- Ask again later.
+- Better not tell you now.
+- Cannot predict now.
+- Concentrate and ask again.
+- Don't count on it.
+- My reply is no.
+- My sources say no.
+- Outlook not so good.
+- Very doubtful.

+### Comps

 <img width="973" alt="Zero state" src="https://user-images.githubusercontent.com/25447342/62751672-c8f99e00-ba21-11e9-9029-7855eb7524fa.png">